-USING MOVES and NONROAD OUTPUT WITH AEDT
+USING MOVESOUTPUT WITH AEDT

-After all MOVES runs have been completed for both roadway links and parking facility links (construction links are modeled with NONROAD, this section further describes how to incorporate NONROAD results into MOVES output to import into AEDT), the analyst will have generated output by each link represented in total grams of each pollutant for the timeframe modeled (depending on the use case, the total emissions by link may represent hourly, monthly, quarterly, or annual emissions per link).
+After all MOVES runs have been completed for roadway links, parking facility links, the analyst will have generated output by each link represented in total grams of each pollutant for the timeframe modeled (depending on the use case, the total emissions by link may represent hourly, monthly, quarterly, or annual emissions per link).
 The MOVES output for all links is located in the "movesoutput" table within the output database.
+Construction activity is modeled with MOVES-Nonroad.
+Nonroad results are also reported in the "movesoutput" table in the same format as onroad activity.

-AEDT does not manage or utilize geospatial data associated with roadway links or parking facility links for usage with AERMOD dispersion modeling.
-However for emissions inventories, AEDT can import on-road mobile source emissions inventories using one of two files formats.
+AEDT does not manage or utilize geospatial data associated with roadway links, parking facility links, or construction activity for usage with AERMOD dispersion modeling.
+However, for emissions inventories, AEDT can import on-road mobile source emissions inventories using one of two files formats.

 The first format AEDT can import are annual inventories for each pollutant modeled with MOVES for Roadways, Parking Facilities, and Construction categories.
 AEDT will accept a comma separated file (.csv) with the annual emissions by pollutant modeled and add it to the emissions inventory calculated by AEDT.
 Figure 1 displays the information required of the emissions inventory input file.
-With this format the analyst must conduct post processing on the MOVES and/or NONROAD output so that pollutants match those generated by the other sources modeled with AEDT.
+With this format the analyst must conduct post processing on the MOVES-Onroad and Nonroad output so that pollutants match those generated by the other sources modeled with AEDT.
 The Categorized Emissions Inventory Results File can contain an emissions inventory for a single year or multiple years that will be read into AEDT.
 The source categories that AEDT accepts are Roadways, Parking Facilities, and Construction.
 For the Pollutant ID column, the analyst only needs to provide the numerical Pollutant ID in the file.
-The information shown in the Pollutant ID column below displays how the MOVES/NONROAD Pollutant IDs match to the AEDT pollutant name.
+The information shown in the Pollutant name.
 The Emission Quant Field represents the emission inventory results in the units of grams.
 Appendix C provides an example displaying the .csv file format that is accepted by AEDT.